 Thanks to sensors monitoring his cows, even when he’s on the go, Philipp always knows exactly how his cows are doing, whether they are healthy and even when they are going to calve.

-Created by smaXtec and connected through the Vodafone internet of things platform, these sensors are swallowed by the animal and lie in the rumen – one of the cow’s four stomachs – for around 150 days.
+Created by smaXtec and connected through the Vodafone internet of things platform, these sensors are swallowed by the animal and lie in the rumen – one of the cow’s four stomachs – for around four years.

 Measuring the body’s internal temperature, detecting movement patterns and analysing the animals’ drinking and feeding behaviour, this data is all sent straight to the farmer’s mobile phone.
 The mobile app can then make recommendations for intervention where necessary.